angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 ```

 # Did you know...
-HttpClient Observable cleanup after themselves
+HttpClient Observable clean up after themselves

-The `HttpClient` completes it's observable once the full body has been returned or when an error occurs.
-So basically one request get's only one response.
-You subscription is dead afterwards, so not a very reactive approach, but then again this work pretty well and you can still wrap and chain your remote calls as we'll explore in the next section.
-I assume this approach decided by the team to have a more familiar approach for developers coming from a world full of promises.
+The HttpClient completes it's observable once the full body of the request has been returned or when an error occurs.
+So basically one request get's only one response, and after this, your subscription is dead.
+This is different than a "reactive approach" where the subscription would stay open.
+I assume closing the request is more familiar for developers coming from a world full of (promises)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise].
+Then again, closing the observable works pretty well, and you can still wrap and chain your remote calls as we'll explore in the next section.

-TODO:   Add link/reference to Promise

-The following example shows that a request is cancelled after it is fired.
+The following example shows that a request is canceled after you flush its response.

 ```TypeScript
       service.get(1).subscribe((response) => {